vishvAsa/AgamaH_shaivaH/siddhAntaH/articles/mikael-conversion_hindu.md

 Mikael says.

-Tracing the history of Saiva Siddhanta, Mikael says,
+Tracing the history of Śaiva Siddhanta, Mikael says,

-> “The surfacing of distinct Saiva Siddhanta doctrines started at about 800 C.E. and lasted till 1300 C.E.
-After this, significant expressions of Saiva Siddhanta were confined to Tamil Nadu.
-The most important dualistically inclined Saiva Siddhantists were Sadyojyoti, Bhojadeva, Ramakantha and Aghorasivacharya, who based their views on the Agamas, especially the earlier ones such as Parakhya, Karana, Paushkara, Mrgendra, Matanga and Raurava.
+> “The surfacing of distinct Śaiva Siddhanta doctrines started at about 800 C.E. and lasted till 1300 C.E.
+After this, significant expressions of Śaiva Siddhanta were confined to Tamil Nadu.
+The most important dualistically inclined Śaiva Siddhantists were Sadyojyoti, Bhojadeva, Ramakantha and Aghorasivacharya, who based their views on the Agamas, especially the earlier ones such as Parakhya, Karana, Paushkara, Mrgendra, Matanga and Raurava.
 Aghorasivacharya was criticised by later Tamil philosophers such as Sivagnanamunivar and Śivaagrayogin, who were non-dualistic in their philosophy.
-But Tamil Saiva Siddhanta was not non-dualistic in a sense like Advaita, and the Tamil Saiva Siddhantists did not subscribe to the theory that the world was illusory.”
+But Tamil Śaiva Siddhanta was not non-dualistic in a sense like Advaita, and the Tamil Śaiva Siddhantists did not subscribe to the theory that the world was illusory.”

 Mikael began studying Sanskrit from his very first day at the Madras University.
 Early lessons were self taught.
 Later, Dr. Balasubramaniam of the Sanskrit College, Mylapore, taught him Patanjali’s Yoga Sutra.